 In 2018 Billy relocated to a newly refurbished clinic in Highams Park.
 The energy and tranquillity of the clinic makes for an enjoyable treatment experience.
 To help accommodate busy work schedules Billy even works three late evenings a week.

 Billy is fully insured.
-He graduated from the Academy of Oriental Medicine Link to website.
-He is registered with the Institute of Complementary and Natural Medicine (ICNM) Billy is fully committed to on-going professional development and is a Member of the British Register of Complementary Practitioners (MBRCP).
+He graduated from the Academy of Oriental Medicine.
+He is fully committed to on-going professional development..
+Billy is fully committed to on-going professional development and is a Member of the British Register of Complementary Practitioners (MBRCP).

 NB The clinic rooms are available for hire by other practitioners for up to 4 days per week at very competitive rates, please call for further information.

 Because the Pain Management Centre offers the full range of Traditional Chinese Medical (TCM) interventions we can treat the following conditions;